yonbergman/octopress/source/_posts/2012-05-19-why-you-should-use-sass.markdown

 Today I want to talk about [Sass](http://sass-lang.com/), why I love it and why you should use it.
 Sass is a css preprocessor, meaning it's a file format which you compile to css to be served along side your site.
-Sass comes in two syntaxes `.scss` and the older syntax `.sass` also called indented Sass, whenever you here people talking about Sass they're probably talking about the newer syntax.
+Sass comes in two syntaxes `.scss` and the older syntax `.sass` also called indented Sass, whenever you hear people talking about Sass they're probably talking about the newer syntax.
 In this post I'll be referring only to the `.scss` syntax.